-The Fund classifies its financial assets into one of the categories discussed below, depending on the business model assessment and contractual cashflows of the assets.
-The Fund's accounting policy for each category is as follows:
+The Fund classifies its financial assets into one of the categories discussed below, depending on the purpose for which the asset was acquired.
+The Manager determines the classification of investments at initial recognition.

+The accounting policy for each category is as follows: